zephyrproject-rtos/zephyr/doc/contribute/guidelines.rst

    ``Compare & pull request`` button for the branch you just worked on and you want to open a pull request with.

 #.
-Review the pull request changes, and verify that you are opening a
+Review the pull request changes, and verify that you are opening a pull
-   pull request for the appropriate branch (if unsure, use `main`).
+   request for the ``main`` branch.
 The title and message from your commit message should appear as well.

 #.
 GitHub will assign one or more suggested reviewers (based on the
    CODEOWNERS file in the repo).
 If you are a project member, you can